JuliaGaussianProcesses/TemporalGPs.jl/README.md

 "naive" timings are with the usual [AbstractGPs.jl](https://https://github.com/JuliaGaussianProcesses/AbstractGPs.jl/) inference routines, and is the default implementation for GPs. "lgssm" timings are conducted using `to_sde` with no additional arguments. "static-lgssm" uses the `SArrayStorage(Float64)` option discussed above.

-Gradient computations use Zygote.
+Gradient computations use Mooncake.
 Custom adjoints have been implemented to achieve this level of performance.